sibiraj-s/ngx-editor/docs/menu.md

 ## Custom Menu

-The editorView will be available from the init function
+The editorView will be available from the init function.
+Create `customMenu` as a template variable using the custom-menu component.

 #### Editor